Fixed Rate Reverse Mortgages – which is right for you?

-We will concentrate on the HECM rules and just know that if your property value exceeds the government maximum lending limit as shown on the program parameters here, you would want to check back to see what programs and guidelines would be available to you at the time under the Jumbo options.
+We will concentrate on the HECM rules and just know that if your property value exceeds the government maximum lending limit of $822,375, you would want to check back to see what programs and guidelines would be available to you at the time under the Jumbo options.

 Taking a 100% draw works well when you need all the money from the start to pay off an existing loan or if you are using all the funds to purchase a new home with a reverse mortgage.
 In fact, most fixed rates today are used for purchases.

 However, due to HUD limitations on initial draws, the fixed rate loans do not work well for all borrowers.

 Without going into all the possible scenarios, HUD limits the borrower to just 60% of your Principal Limit at closing or in the first 12 months when the borrower does not need those funds to pay off existing liens, costs and other “mandatory obligations”.